microsoft/azure-iot-developer-kit/docs/_projects/05-devkit-translator.md

 ![mini-solution-voice-to-tweet-diagram]({{"/assets/images/mini-solution-diagram-devkit-translator.png" | absolute_url }})

-The Arduino sketch records your voice, post a http request to trigger Azure Functions.
-Azure Functions calls the cognitive service speech translator api to do the translation.
-After azure function gets the translation text, it sends a C2D message to the device.
-Then the translation shows in the screen.
+The Arduino sketch records your voice, post a HTTP request to trigger Azure Functions.
+Azure Functions calls the cognitive service speech translator API to do the translation.
+After Azure Functions gets the translation text, it sends a C2D message to the device.
+Then the translation shows on the screen.

 ## Problems and feedback